aguileraz/AGLDev/README.md

 Need to use orm_default in AGLCOX (after orm_aglbase already working for auth).

-Need separeted database for Logs.
+Need a separeted database for Logs.

 Show Multi DB queries in ZendDeveloperTools@toolbar.